richardltc/boxwallet/README.md

 * `boxwallet wallet reindex` - re-indexes your local copy of the Blockchain

-* `boxwallet wallet resync` - Performs a complete, from scratch, resync of the Blockchain.
+* `boxwallet wallet resync` - Performs a complete, from scratch, resync of the Blockchain, whilst also allowing to auto download a Blockchain snapshot, if available.

 * Allows you to "web enable" your existing wallet (coming soon).